munificent/game-programming-patterns/book/observer.markdown

 overhead.
 We aren't allocating objects for messages.
 There's no queueing.
 It's just an indirection over a synchronous method call.

-### It's too *fast?*
+### "It's too *fast?*"

 In fact, you have to be careful because the Observer pattern *is* synchronous.
 The subject invokes its observers directly, which means it doesn't resume its own work until all of the observers have returned from their notification methods.
 A slow observer can block a subject.

-This sounds scary, but in practice it's not the end of the world.
+This sounds scary, but in practice, it's not the end of the world.
 It's just something you have to be aware of.
-UI programmers -- who've been doing event- based programming like this for ages -- have an established motto for this:
+UI programmers -- who've been doing event-based programming like this for ages -- have an established motto for this:
 "stay off the UI thread".

 If you're responding to a event synchronously, you need to finish and return